Updated: Apr 24

 Repetitive stories are one of my absolute favorite speech therapy tools for preschoolers!

 I have a huge collection of repetitive stories in my therapy room and I use one in almost every single therapy session.
 In case you are wondering what a repetitive story is, it is any book that has similar text on each page, with only a few words/lines changing on each page (Brown Bear, Brown Bear by Eric Carle is one of my favourites).
+In my opinion, repetitive stories should be a part of every SLPs therapy toolkit!

+There are so many reasons why repetitive books are a powerful therapy tool.
 Here are my top five reasons why you should be using repetitive stories in your therapy sessions:

 VERSATILE: Repetitive stories are so versatile because they can be used to target a huge variety of goals.
 You can target target word shapes, phonology, articulation, receptive language, and expressive language.
 That’s a long of bang for your buck!